 1. Decrease in Mileage

-The biggest complaint is that the mileage of vehicles has suddenly decreased.
+The biggest complaint is that vehicle mileage has suddenly decreased.

 - Vehicles that earlier had a mileage of 15 km/liter have now come down to 10–11 km/liter.